gaoqinghui/POE-TA-Sessions/Git Basics.md

 # Git Basics
-The recommendation for this course is to fork the repo, and don't make anything changed unless you're familar with git, and regularly synchronize the repo to update the course material.
+The recommendation for this course is to fork the repo, don't make any changes unless you're familar with git, and regularly synchronize the repo to update the course material.

 ## Introduction
 Git is a free and open source distributed version control system(controlling file or project version) designed to handle everything from small to very large projects with speed and efficiency.